PLPAcademy/software-engineering-august-2024-cohort-day_3_assignment-Env_Set/README.md

 C) Open the terminal and type sudo apt install python
 D) Install pip manually

+B) Download Python from the official website

 Which option should you ensure is checked during Python installation on Windows?

 A) Install with default settings
 B) Install to a custom directory
 C) Add Python to PATH
 D) Install all available features

+C) Add Python to PATH

 How do you verify Python installation on any system?